Uradamus/pingpong/README.md

 I used the following tools and assets to make this game:

 LÖVE 0.9.0 - 2D game engine; this is needed to run the game. ( http://love2d.org/ )

+hump.vector - Vector library for LÖVE, included in the game's repo as "vector.lua". ( http://vrld.github.io/hump/ )

 Bfxr - an online sound effects generator. ( http://www.bfxr.net/ )

 Inkscape - 2D vector design program ( http://www.inkscape.org/ )

 Anonymous Pro - A set of monospaced fonts created by Mark Simonson ( http://www.marksimonson.com/info/anonymous-pro-usage-notes )